Communications and Media: B.A.

 that sets you apart.

-As a communications and media major at Ouachita, you’ll have many opportunities to gain hands-on experience outside of the classroom.
+As a communications & media major at Ouachita, you’ll have many opportunities to gain hands-on experience outside of the classroom.
 From working on our award-winning student publications staffs to off-campus internships to serving with campus organizations, there will be an option that fits your needs and passions.
-Every communications & media major is required to practice their skills on at least two staffs during their junior and senior years and internships are encouraged.
-Many majors join a staff as a freshman and rise to assistant editor, editor or director positions.
+Every communications & media major at Ouachita is required to practice their skills on at least two media teams during their junior and senior years, and internships are encouraged.
+Many majors join a team as a freshman and rise to assistant editor, editor or director positions.
 These portfolio-building opportunities will take your resume to the next level when it comes to pursuing a career in the field.